pi-search-hub

 SUMMARY

-Unified web search extension for pi — 9 backends (DuckDuckGo, Tavily, Brave, Exa, Serper, Firecrawl, Marginalia, LangSearch, WebSearchAPI) with auto-fallback, rate limiting, and secure key storage.
+Unified web search + content extraction extension for pi — 12 backends (DuckDuckGo, Jina AI, Tavily, Brave, Exa, Serper, Firecrawl, Marginalia, LangSearch, WebSearchAPI, Perplexity Sonar, SearXNG) with auto-fallback, RRF combine mode, web_read tool, and env/shell credential resolution.

 README.md

-Unified web search extension for pi with 9 backend providers (all working).
-One web_search tool, auto-fallback between backends.
+Unified web search + content extraction extension for pi with 12 backend providers (all working).
+One web_search tool, one web_read tool, auto-fallback, RRF-ranked combine mode, and credential resolution via env/shell/literal.

 Installation